Black, brown, red, white, and tan

 The Belusky can work quite well in family situations with the right rearing.
 It’s important to teach them to have manners very early on so they learn how to behave in social settings.
 A Belusky with naughty tendencies can create a headache for owners who aren’t ready to take on the challenges they can pose.

 While these dogs usually do very well with little ones, it’s always best to supervise any interactions with kids.
 These are pretty big dogs.
-So, since they can be hyper and all-over-the-place, they can knock down small kids or play too rough without meaning to.
+So, since they can be hyper, they can knock down small kids or play too rough without meaning to.

 If you have children, teaching your dog and children to respect one another will take care of most issues in this regard.
 Beluskies make fantastic playmates, running buddies, and adventure companions.
 If your family has a very active lifestyle, these dogs will fit in perfectly.